 Tour the Au Sable Light Station

 Built in 1874, the Au Sable Light Station sits on Au Sable Point near a picturesque beach about 12 miles west of Grand Marais.
 Ranger-led tours are offered from June to September.
 The trail from the parking lot to the light station is about a mile and a half.
 It’s an awesome hike for kids, with steps and trails leading down to the beach around every corner.
 Remains of shipwrecks dot the shore, making this short hike seem like a grand adventure.
-Dogs aren’t allowed on this trail.
+Please be aware that dogs aren’t allowed on this trail.

 Visit the Log Slide